xilution/xilution-react-todomvc/README.md

 1. Download Project Dependencies
 	1. From within the 'xilution-react-todomvc' directory, run `yarn` to install Node.Js dependencies.

-1. Save your Xilution Subscriber API Key and Organization ID in AWS Secrets Manager
+1. Create a `config.mk` file to hold build settings
-	* Look up your Xilution Subscriber API Key and Organization Id through the [Xilution Customer Admin Portal](https://test.portal.xilution.com).
+	* Look up your Xilution Client Id through the [Xilution Customer Admin Portal](https://test.portal.xilution.com).
 	  Use the credentials you used to create your Xilution Subscriber Account.
-	1. Run `aws secretsmanager create-secret --name XilutionSubscriberApiKey --description "My Xilution Subscriber API Key" --secret-string {REPLACE-WITH-YOUR-API-KEY}` to save your Xilution Subscriber API Key to AWS Secrets Manager.
-	1. Run `aws secretsmanager create-secret --name XilutionSubscriberOrgId --description "My Xilution Subscriber Organization ID" --secret-string {REPLACE-WITH-YOUR-ORG-ID}` to save your Xilution Subscriber Organization ID to AWS Secrets Manager.

-1. You can also update your Xilution Subscriber API Key and Organization ID in AWS Secrets Manager
-	1. Run `aws secretsmanager update-secret --secret-id XilutionSubscriberApiKey --description "My Xilution Subscriber API Key" --secret-string {REPLACE-WITH-YOUR-API-KEY}` to save your Xilution Subscriber API Key to AWS Secrets Manager.
-	1. Run `aws secretsmanager update-secret --secret-id XilutionSubscriberOrgId --description "My Xilution Subscriber Organization ID" --secret-string {REPLACE-WITH-YOUR-ORG-ID}` to save your Xilution Subscriber Organization ID to AWS Secrets Manager.
+	1. Run `touch config.mk` to create the file.
+	1. Run `echo XILUTION_CLIENT_ID={REPLACE-WITH-YOUR-CLIENT-ID} >> config.mk` to save your xilution client identifier to the config.
+	1. Run `echo AWS_STAGING_BUCKET={REPLACE-WITH-A-UNIQUE-STAGING-BUCKET-NAME} >> config.mk` to save a staging bucket name to the config.
+		* AWS S3 bucket names must be unique across all AWS S3 buckets.
+We recommend prefixing your bucket name with your organization name to prevent naming conflicts.
+	1. Run `echo AWS_WEBSITE_BUCKET={REPLACE-WITH-A-UNIQUE-WEBSITE-BUCKET-NAME} >> config.mk` to save a website bucket name to the config.
+		* AWS S3 bucket names must be unique across all AWS S3 buckets.
+We recommend prefixing your bucket name with your organization name to prevent naming conflicts.
+	1. Run `echo AWS_REGION={REPLACE-WITH-YOUR-AWS-REGION} >> config.mk` to save your AWS account's region to the config.

 ## Provision and Deploy